 IMPORTANT: You must ENABLE pop-up windows for this page in order to continue.

 Please have available your email address, utility account number, and amount of last payment.
 There is a $3.00 convenience fee per transaction.
-Pay your bill online now.

 Paying Your Municipal Court Fines/Fees Online

-Incidents Not Payable Online
+Incidents Not Payable Online:

 Note: Please be advised that voluntary online payment will result in a conviction and will be reported to the Texas Department of Public Safety.
-Payment will forfeit any right to request a driving safety class or deferred disposition for possible dismissal of your citation.
+Payment will forfeit any right to request a driving safety class or deferred disposition for possible dismissal of your citations.

 Paying Your Alarm Permit Registration Online

 On October 4, 2010 the Town of Flower Mound approved an alarm revised ordinance that became effective on January 1, 2011.
 Ordinance Chapter 90, established requirements for business and residential monitored burglar alarms.
 To prevent unnecessary emergency response to false alarms, the alarm ordinance was adopted to reduce the number of false alarms and encourage alarm users to maintain the mechanical reliability of and to properly use their alarm equipment.
 Flower Mound has contracted with PM AM Corporation in Dallas, TX to administer the False Alarm Reduction Program.